UNDERSTANDING YOUR PENSION OPTIONS

 Overview

-Types of personal pension
+Types of personal pensions

 Personal pensions are pensions that you arrange yourself.
 They’re sometimes known as defined contribution or ‘money purchase’ pensions.
 You’ll usually get a pension that’s based on how much was paid in.